-Choose Cabernet for a choice-heavy gothic narrative RPG with strong writing, voice acting, and replay value.
-Skip it if bugs, Switch menu friction, slow movement, or the lack of combat will sour the experience.
+Choose Cabernet for a choice-heavy vampire RPG with strong writing, atmosphere, and voice acting.
+Skip it if bugs, Switch menu friction, slow pacing, or the lack of combat would sour the experience.

 Best for